bobobo1618/ninesleep/README.md

 - Eventually it'll stop flashing green and connect to wifi.
 You should now be able to ssh into your device using the account `rewt`.
 You can also log in as `root` by logging in as `rewt`, typing `su` and entering the root password.

 You can now compile this program for the Pod 3: `cargo build --target aarch64-unknown-linux-musl` (musl is used so that a static binary will work).
 Copy it to your Pod over ssh and you should be able to run it, although you'll need to run `systemctl stop dac` as root first to shut down the stock `dac`, which listens on the relevant unix socket.

+You may want to disable Eight Sleep's updates and telemetry.
+You can do that with: `systemctl disable --now swupdate-progress swupdate defibrillator eight-kernel telegraf vector`.